Keep Your NotebookLM Sources Up to Date

 Google Drive Integration

-For sources imported from Google Drive — Google Docs, Sheets, Slides, and PDFs stored in Drive — the freshness system works particularly well.
+Source freshness detection is built specifically for Google Drive sources — Google Docs, Sheets, Slides, and PDFs stored in Drive.

 Google Drive files are frequently edited and updated, especially in collaborative environments.
-The extension can detect when a Drive file has been modified since it was last imported and prompt you to sync.
+The extension detects when a Drive file has been modified since it was last imported and prompts you to sync.

 This is critical for teams where documents evolve over time.
 A shared research doc that multiple people contribute to should always be reflected accurately in your NotebookLM analysis.